animation styles

 The classic method of animation, traditional hand-drawn animation, involves painting each animated component on separate layers of transparent sheets.
 This labor-intensive technique allows for greater creativity but comes at a higher cost.

-Digital tools like Adobe Photoshop and Krita have streamlined the process by enabling artists to create movement within a two-dimensional space.
+Digital tools like Adobe Photoshop have streamlined the process by enabling artists to create movement within a two-dimensional space.
 This style is popular for its nostalgia, classic look, and the ability to create detailed and expressive visuals.

-Examples of traditional 2D animated movies include The Simpsons, Looney Tunes, and Disney movies like Pinnochio.
+The Simpsons, Looney Tunes, and Disney movies like Pinocchio.

-2. Multi-layered Cel Techniques in Hand-Drawn Animations
+2. Multi-layered Cel Techniques

 In traditional hand-drawn animations, multi-layered cel techniques are used to create depth and dimensionality.
 By painting different elements on separate cels (transparent sheets), animators can manipulate individual components without affecting others, resulting in smoother transitions between frames.